adeira/universe/src/packages/babel-preset-kiwicom/README.md

 **This package doesn't support React Native**

 This preset simplifies Babel configuration for modern JavaScript we use at Kiwi.com.
-There are two transpilation targets available: JS (default) and Flow.
+There are three transpilation targets available: JS (default), JS-ESM and Flow.
 JavaScript transpilation target adds these features:

 - Flow support `(a: string)`
 - JSX support `<Component />`